pal-ayaya/palia-leaks/index.md

 ## Temple of the Cosmos

-In 0.189, the temple has been updated with a long corridor leading to another set of closed doors.
-And this is what lies beyond.
+In 0.189, the temple was updated with a long corridor leading to another set of closed doors.
+This is what lies beyond.

 [![Cosmos temple 1!](./files/189/thumbs/cosmos-temple-1.png)](./files/189/cosmos-temple-1.png)
 [![Cosmos temple 2!](./files/189/thumbs/cosmos-temple-2.png)](./files/189/cosmos-temple-2.png)